ameydabhade/adonis-mcp/README.md

 ## 🚀 Overview

-The Zerodha Kite MCP Server provides a robust interface between AI assistants and the Indian stock market through Zerodha's Kite Connect API.
-Built with the Model Context Protocol (MCP), it enables seamless integration of trading capabilities, market data analysis, and portfolio management into AI workflows.
+Adonis is a sophisticated trading assistant that bridges AI systems with the Indian stock market through Zerodha's Kite Connect API.
+Built on the Model Context Protocol (MCP), Adonis enables seamless integration of trading capabilities, real-time market analysis, and intelligent portfolio management into AI workflows.

 ### What is MCP?
 The Model Context Protocol (MCP) is an open standard that enables AI assistants to securely access external data sources and tools.
-This server implements MCP to provide AI systems with comprehensive trading capabilities.
+Adonis implements MCP to provide AI systems with comprehensive trading capabilities and market intelligence.

 ## ✨ Features